wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 <strong>Become an expert on the basics</strong> to help others get productive quickly:

    * <a target="_blank" href="https://wilsonmar.github.io/apple-mac-osx-keyboard/">Configure Mac keyboard shortcuts</a> and other ways to be quick and confident at using computers, so you're not fumbling around

    * Achieve expert-level skill at formatting PowerPoint, Word, Excel, Zoom, Teams, Slack, etc. so you can help others learn tricks you're comfortable using

    * Collaborate with experts in the intricacies of adopting Agile ceremonies and tools such as <a target="_blank" href="https://wilsonmar.github.io/jira/">Jira</a>

-   * Configure for no long-running secrets in your laptop and use <a target="_blank" href="https://wilsonmar.github.io/dotfiles/">dotfiles</a> to automate configuration of new laptops
+   * Configure for no long-running secrets</a> in your laptop and use <a target="_blank" href="https://wilsonmar.github.io/dotfiles/">dotfiles</a> to automate configuration of new laptops
    * Be able to troubleshoot <a target="_blank" href="https://wilsonmar.github.io/git-basics/">use of git with GitHub</a> across several GitHub accounts (organizations) so you can contribute <a target="_blank" href="https://wilsonmar.github.io/innersource/">Innersource</a> and open source without incident
    * Install <a target="_blank" href="https://wilsonmar.github.io/git-signing/">git with secure signing using MFA and perhaps FIDO chips</a> to provide assurance that your account is secure